Guide-de-bonne-pratique-du-brûleur-de-chandelle Coton Corail

 Before extinguishing your candle, make sure the surface is COMPLETELY liquid.
 This will prevent you from digging a hole and wasting wax.

-MY CANDLE IS EMITTING BLACK SMOKE
+MY CANDLE EMITS BLACK SMOKE

-The reasons can be many:
+The reasons can be multiple:

 Back to blog